Berwyn, Pennsylvania: Demographics

-According to the 2021 American Community Survey's five-year population estimates, Berwyn was 82% non-Hispanic White, 1% Black or African American, 0% Native American and 14% Asian.
-3% of residents reported two or more races and 3% of the population were of Hispanic or Latino ancestry.
-16.7% of residents were foreign-born, of whom 57% were born in Asia, 35% were born in Europe and 5% were born in Latin America.
-4.8% of residents are U.S. veterans.
+According to the 2023 American Community Survey's five-year population estimates, Berwyn was 81% non-Hispanic White, 1% Black or African American, 0% Native American and 13% Asian.
+4% of residents reported two or more races and <1% of the population were of Hispanic or Latino ancestry.
+15.9% of residents were foreign-born.
+4.4% of residents are U.S. veterans.